 As you might expect, words over time get a little altered from their original sound.
-Think of the old “grapevine” game you used to play as a kid - by the end, the original phrase was seriously changed.
+Think of the old grapevine game you used to play as a kid - by the end, the original phrase was seriously changed.

-You'll notice that the end of the word looks very similar to the modern word “koi” -that's because through time and through thousands of conversations about these fish the original term got shortened to “koi” from the ending “goi”.
+You'll notice that the end of the word looks very similar to the modern word 'koi' -that's because through time and through thousands of conversations about these fish the original term got shortened to 'koi' from the ending 'goi'.

 Now the exact origins of the actual fish are still unknown, yet there is a common belief that they originated around the areas of Western Asia and Persia.